ruth-ma/Final_DATA550/README.md

 Traditionally, tables are not the preferred method for visualizing gene data.
 Nonetheless, in adherence to assignment requirements, we will include tables to represent the gene data.

+# Using Docker
+To utilize Docker for generating the report, you can input the following command in the terminal:
+`docker run -v /"$(pwd)"/final_report:/project/final_report project_image`
+or:
+using make, `make final_report/report.html`

 # About the dataset
 Feel free to skip this section if the scientific background doesn't interest you.